webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 These four steps happen sequentially.
 The prior step must be 100% successful for the subsequent one to even begin.

 One peculiar fact about WebRTC is that each step is actually made up of many other protocols!
-To make WebRTC we stitch together many existing technologies.
+To make WebRTC, we stitch together many existing technologies.
 In that sense, WebRTC is more a combination and configuration of well-understood tech that has been around since the early 2000s.

 Each of these steps has dedicated chapters, but it is helpful to understand them at a high level first.
 Since they depend on each other, it will help when explaining further the purpose of each of these steps.